SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 # Debugging and advanced error handling

-The debugger is invoked on error unless ONERROR has been defined.
+The debugger is invoked in case of an error unless ONERROR has been defined.
+Beatiful things can be done by handling errors automatically, but let's get our hands on the debugger first.

 ## The debugger REPL

 The debugger is the REPL in debug mode.
-It prints a status info before waiting for user input.
+It prints a status info before waiting for user input, so you know where the program execution has been interrupted.
 It has this format:

 ~~~
-Debugger #<number of nested debuggers>:
+Debugger <number of nested debuggers>:
-Issue #5: <reason for debugging>
+Error #5: <reason for break>
 Rvalue: <last expression's (and debugger's) return value>
-In :
+In:
 <top-level expression with current one highlighted>
 ~~~

 The debugger takes expressions like the regular REPL, plus some commands consisting of a single character to step through the code conveniently.
+If another error occurs, yet another debugger REPL will be invoked and the "number of nested debuggers" incremented.

+The current expression is either the one that failed, or the one that will be evaluated next in cause the debugger stopped at a breakpoint (and no error number and description is shown).

-The return value of the debugger will change with every expression you enter, expect for the aforementioned short commands.
-In case of an error, that's the value you want to replace with a valid one before letting the program continue.
+The return value of the debugger will change with every expression you enter, except when using aforementioned short commands.
+In case of an error, that's the value you want to replace with a valid one before continuing program execution.
 Symbol \*R\* contains the return value when the debugger was invoked, should you want to see or use it again although you've replaced it already – just enter "*r*" and it'll be restored.

 These are the available short commands: